-My name is Max Kalnitz and I am a student at The University At Buffalo studying English with a focus in journalism and a minor in Japanese.
+My name is Max Kalnitz and I’m a student at The University At Buffalo studying English with a focus in journalism and a minor in Japanese.
 I’m set to graduate in the fall of 2018 and plan on pursuing my masters in journalism at Syracuse University.
 I can see myself reporting in Buffalo or NYC, or possibly moving to Japan to pursue foreign reporting.
 Regardless, reporting is in my future.
-In addition to school, I serve as the senior features editor of The Spectrum, The University At Buffalo’s award-winning student publication.
+In addition to school, I serve as news editor of The Spectrum, The University At Buffalo’s award-winning student publication.
+Previously, I served as senior arts and senior features editor.
 I am also one of two 2018 spring newsroom interns at Buffalo’s NPR station WBFO.
 I have a soft spot for concert reviews and profiles, but I love a good breaking news story.
 I am a world traveler, most recently summiting the tops of Mt.
 Fuji in Japan and Yellowstone’s Mt.
 Washburn this past summer.
-I love hiking, running, drumming and rocking to RUSH with my windows down.
+I love hiking, snowboarding, drumming and rocking to RUSH with my windows down.
 I also speak near-fluent Japanese and will always be down to grab a bowl of ramen.

 About this blog:

 On my website, I want to portray my life through my articles and share with viewers what I’m currently up to, clips I’ve been working on, and plans for the future.
 As I am traveling more, I am trying to incorporate more photojournalism and multimedia into my blog.

 Greater Buffalo SPJ Scholarship Award (2017)

 Rosalind Jarrett Sepulveda Journalism Education Award (2017)